silvia-poulakidas/chicago-healthcare-access-gap/README.md

 # Chicago Healthcare Access Gap

-A geospatial analysis identifying which Chicago neighborhoods have the greatest unmet need for free and charitable healthcare access — built to answer the kind of resource-allocation question a healthcare safety-net organization has to make with limited resources.
+A geospatial analysis identifying which Chicago neighborhoods have the greatest unmet need for free and charitable healthcare access, built to answer the kind of resource-allocation question a healthcare safety-net organization has to make with limited resources.

 ## The Question

-If an organization wanted to expand free healthcare access in Chicago, which neighborhoods should they prioritize first?
+**If an organization wanted to expand free healthcare access in Chicago, which neighborhoods should they prioritize first?**

 This isn't just "where is the uninsured rate highest."
 A neighborhood can have a high rate but a small population, or high need but an existing clinic nearby.
 The goal was